ePages-de/epages-devportal/_posts/2016/2016-09-13-behind-the-scenes-technical-recruiting-at-epages.md

 ###	Have you ever had a strange or funny application or interview?

-Well, it's kind of weird when applicants send a topless photo (no shirt or probably wearing tube top) or sometimes modelling photos, or show up for an interview in short pants and flip flops {% emoji wink %}.
+Well, it's kind of weird when applicants send a topless photo (no shirt or probably wearing tube top) or sometimes modelling photos, or show up for an interview in short pants and flip flops 😉.

 ###	Any advice to young professionals?